4th grade synonyms worksheets

 By 4th grade, synonym work feeds writing directly: swapping a tired word for a sharper one (worried for anxious, vanish for disappear) and noticing that synonyms carry different strengths and moods.
-This is the grade-4 standard's synonym-antonym work in its natural habitat.

 The kind of sentences you'll get